gla23/dynamic-labels/readme.md

 }
 ```

-Then a M2O field or a M2M field can use this display to render a related item in another table, such as
+Then a M2O field or a M2M field can use this display to render their related item from another table, such as

 ```
 {